Transfer flow

 Completion: Follow the deposit instructions provided in the transfer response.
 This typically involves:

-- Bank wire transfers with provided routing details
+- Bank wire transfers with the provided routing details

 - Mobile money deposits to specified accounts